msjimc/MapAnnotations/README.md

 ***Note***: You may need to include the location of the files as well as their names.

-When the __p_getSequencesFromGTFAndFasta.py__ runs, it first reads the gtf file and collects the positions of the exons in each transcript (Figure 2a).
-It then reads the reference fasta files one chromosome/contig at a time and identifies the sequences for each exon in that chromosome/contig, saving them to the export file (Figure 2b).
-Each transcript's sequence is saved in the fasta file using the transcript's ID value as an identifier.
-If the transcript is on the forward strand is as a __+__ appended to the name, while a __-__ indicates its on the reverse strand.
+When the __p_getSequencesFromGTFAndFasta.py__ runs, it first reads the GTF file and collects the positions of the exons in each transcript (Figure 2a).
+It then reads the reference FASTA files one chromosome/contig at a time and identifies the sequences for each exon in that chromosome/contig, saving them to the export file (Figure 2b).
+Each transcript's sequence is saved in the FASTA file using the transcript's ID value as an identifier.
+If the transcript is on the forward strand __+__ appended to the name, while a __-__ indicates it's on the reverse strand.

 <hr />